 - Considered as one of the most secure apps for messaging, Gliph is available on different platforms including iOS, Android and desktop PCs.

-- It has a unique feature called “Real Delete” which allows you to delete the messages from sender’s and receiver’s devices as well as from the servers of Gliph.
+- It has a unique feature called “Real Delete” which allows you to delete the messages from the sender’s and receiver’s devices as well as from the servers of Gliph.

 - Telegram works on iOS, Android and Windows devices and provides end-to-end encryption to protect your messages so that they can only be received and decoded by the receiver.